ortus-docs/testbox-docs/primers/bdd/specs.md

 ## Spec Data Binding

-The `data` argument can be used to pass in a struct of data into the spec so it can be used later within the body closure.
-This is great when doing looping and dynamic closure calls:
+The `data` argument can be used to pass in a structure of data into the spec so it can be used later within the body closure.
+This is great when doing looping and creating dynamic closure calls:

 ```javascript
 // Simple Example